home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 ### Service `lifx.effect_move`

-Harware-based effect available on LIFX multizone devices that creates a movement animation of the colors currently set on the device.
-The direction and speed of the animation are controlled by the `speed` and `direction` atttributes.
+A harware-based effect available on LIFX multizone devices that creates a movement animation of the colors currently set on the device.
+The direction and speed of the animation are controlled by the `speed` and `direction` attributes.
 You can change the colors of the effect while it is running using the `lifx.set_state` service.

 The effect will not be visible if all LEDs on the device are set to the same color and is ignored by unsupported devices.